You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

-The first five weeks of this course will consist of creating solid watercolour foundations, to prepare you for projects later in the course.
+The first five weeks of this course will consist of developing solid watercolour foundations, to prepare you for projects later in the course.

 Block two – 5 weeks

-The next five weeks will consolidate your basic skills and guide you to develop different styles of painting.
-This will include loose painting, illustration, experimental and abstract, to name but a few.
+The next five weeks will consolidate your skills and guide you to develop different styles of painting.
+This’ll include loose painting, illustration, experimental and abstract, to name but a few.

-You’ll explore a variety of different subject matters, including landscape, skies, the natural environment, and urban settings as well as experimental abstract work.
+You’ll explore a variety of different subjects, including landscape, skies, the natural environment, and urban settings as well as experimental abstract work.

 Block three – 5 weeks

-The final five weeks of the course will cover more advanced watercolour techniques, allowing you to build on your basic skills to become a well-rounded painter.
+The final five weeks of the course will cover more experimental watercolour techniques, allowing you to build on your basic skills to become a well-rounded painter.

-You’ll undertake more finessed techniques and subject matter, such as the human figure, faces and skin colour and tone.
-You’ll also explore movement and how the fluidity of watercolour can be used to depict subjects in motion and demonstrate perspective.
+You’ll undertake more finessed techniques and subject matter that may include animal portraits, the human figure or expand on subjects that the course has already introduced you to and that you find inspirational.
+You’ll also explore atmosphere and how the fluidity of watercolour can be used to depict subjects in motion and demonstrate perspective.

-- Learning to see and paint the world around you
+- Learn to see and paint the world around you

-- Developing skills with watercolour to create lively images through expressive use of line and mark making
+- Develop skills with watercolour to create lively images through expressive use of line and mark making

 - Tone, contrast, textures, colour, and form

 - Advanced techniques to approach more complex subject matter